A week ago, after suffering from years of chronic illness, my grandmother finally passed away.

 The moon got bigger and brighter, and the world below got darker and farther off.
 At last, all of the sudden, the world came to an end, and Rover could see the stars shining up out of blackness underneath. …the moon was all laid out below them, a new white world shining like snow, with wide open spaces of pale blue and green where the tall pointed mountains threw their long shadows far across the floor.
 On top of one of the tallest of these, one so tall that it seemed to stab up towards them as Maw swept down, Rover could see a white tower.
 It was white with pink and pale green lines in it, shimmering as if the tower were built of millions of seashells still wet with foam and gleaming.

-The second scene was when the Man of the Moon sent Rover to “the dark side of the moon”, which he achieves by plunging the dog into a deep, dark, bottomless hole.
-Rover is understandably very afraid, especially since he does not know what wait him on the other side.
+The second scene was when the Man of the Moon sent Rover to “the dark side of the moon”, which he does by throwing the dog into a dark, bottomless hole.
+Rover is understandably very afraid, especially since he does not know what wait for him on the other side.
 However, when he finally arrives to the other side of the moon, he finds a field where children of the Earth are playing and frolicking in their dreams.
 In perhaps one of the most lighthearted moments in the book, Rover plays, jumps, runs around, and even slides downward the slope with a toboggan, along with the children and Man of the Moon.

 These two scenes were important for me.
 The first one helped changing my perspective by taking me to the same “height” with the flying Rover, when he slowly flies closer to the moon before descends toward an amazing tower.
 The second one never fails to make me smile in amazement: how a scary, deep jump into a dark, seemingly bottomless hole can take a scared little dog to a place where he feels very happy!
 Reading those scenes instantly made me feel better.
 If I have to put words on this, I’d say they helped changing my perspectives, and giving me hope when I was trying to cope.

 Now that I think about it, Tolkien wrote many of his stories as a way to cope from a lot of things: war, deaths of family members, deaths of friends, sickness, and climate of fear and paranoia during the World War.
 Even his merry and colorful Letters from Father Christmas inserts references to war and deaths.
-In fact, he wrote Roverandom to cheer up his son Michael, who lost his toy dog when playing on a beach; in other words, a work to help his son coping from a certain loss.
+He wrote Roverandom to cheer up his son Michael, who lost his toy dog when playing on a beach; in other words, a work to help his son coping from a certain loss.
 There is a scene when a boy actually loses Rover (who, at that time, has been turned into a toy dog) when playing on the beach.
-The boy and Rover finally find each other again in the dark side of the moon, when the boy is dreaming.
+The boy and Rover find each other again in the dark side of the moon, when the boy is dreaming.
 While I may have no words to explain why his words have effects to help me coping with loss, I certainly felt it.

 Finally, I was also reminded of Tolkien’s view about fantasy, which he explained in On Fairy Stories, a long essay that was put as the last chapter in Tales from The Perilous Realm.
 Tolkien did not view fantasy world (Secondary World) as a form of escapism, but a mean to view our world (Primary World) in the whole new perspectives, free from the constraints of real-world logic that often hinders unique point of views.
 This is like how we perceive morals in real life.
 When someone preaches about morals and responsibilities as humans, we are likely to call that person, well, preachy.
 Weave tales about morals and responsibilities in well-made novels, poems, or movies, and we will call them “inspirational” and “uplifting”.
 The same goes with fantasy.
 We need it as a mirror that gives us fresh perspectives to things (maybe the same reason why I wrote this post in English: writing it in a language that is not my native tongue made it less raw than it should have been).